Stocktake – A Practical Guide to Inventory Counts

 1. Inventory accuracy

 Even though the use of inventory management software, barcode scanners, and other digital tools eliminate much of the human error prevalent in manual inventory tracking methods, there is still a chance that something is left unscanned or overlooked.
 Having a two-tier system with inventory software and periodic stocktakes, however, allows businesses to make sure that their inventory data is accurate and reflects the actual situation in the warehouse.
 Regularly finding discrepancies might mean that employees need more training.

 2. Identify shrinkage

-Even though your inventory management system, whether it is a spreadsheet or a dedicated software, will tell you how many items you should have in stock, the real numbers might be different.
+Even though your inventory management system, whether it is a spreadsheet or dedicated software, will tell you how many items you should have in stock, the real numbers might be different.
 One of the reasons for that could be inventory shrinkage or dead stock, i.e. goods that are damaged, obsolete, etc. And performing a stocktake is sometimes the only way to find out about it.
 Finding damaged goods in the inventory also gives you the chance to fix poor storage conditions or improve employee training, which are often the main culprits for damaged stock.
-Discovering stock with an expiration date that has already passed, or unsold items whose demand has dropped to zero can point to sub-par inventory tracking and optimization.
+Discovering stock with an expiration date that has already passed, or unsold items whose demand has dropped to zero can point to sub-par inventory optimization and tracking.

 3. Discover and prevent theft

 Another part of inventory shrinkage is made up of stolen goods.
 Sometimes, there are discrepancies between the numbers recorded in the inventory management system and those gotten with a stocktake.
 When those discrepancies cannot be explained by looking at the sales or manufacturing records and discovering that some inventory movements have just been left unrecorded, it can point to theft in the facility.
 Always make sure it really was theft before starting to accuse someone because sometimes it can also be due to employees disposing of damaged goods without writing them off.